43081j/43081j.github.io/_posts/2016-04-24-intersection-observers.md

 ## Margins and thresholds

-When setting up and observer, we can specify two properties other than the root:
+When setting up and observer, we can specify two properties other than the root; the `rootMargin` and `threshold`.

 ### `rootMargin`